mepc-org/mepc/content/contacto/contacto-2.md

 widget: contact

 # Activate this widget? true/false
-active: true
+active: false

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 130
+weight: 80

-title: Contacto
+title:
 subtitle:

 # Automatically link email and phone or display as text?